Enforced Gaplessness from States with Exponentially Decaying Correlations: Gapless Mode Structure and Connection to Markovian Dynamics

 \subsubsection{Survey of Prior Work}

 We conclude by mentioning that there is a rich literature on the dynamics of the Markovian (or ``kinetic") Ising model that have alluded to, conjectured, or argued for its gaplessness.
 The aforementioned work by Huse and Fisher \cite{HuseFisher} on $\beta>\beta_c$ builds on work from Lifshitz, Allen and Cahn~\cite{lifshitz1962,allen1979}, identifying a $T\sim L^2$ timescale due to the curvature-driven relaxation of (contractible) large domain walls.
 This timescale was confirmed in Monte Carlo simulations in numerous works including Refs.~\cite{sahni1981,ohta1982,sahni1983,gunton1984}.
 In Ref.~\onlinecite{miyashita1985}, this $L^2$ timescale were linked to a suggested $1/L^2$ gap in the spectrum of $\mathcal{L}(\beta>\beta_c)$.
-Ref.~\onlinecite{masaoka2024} mentioned the above works about potential gaplessness for $\beta > \beta_c$ as a consistency check of their conjecture that if a frustration-free Hamiltonian has non-exact ground state degeneracy it must be gapless\footnote{The conjecture in Ref.~\onlinecite{masaoka2024} is for finite range frustration-free Hamiltonians.
-While properties of finite-range Hamiltonians are often qualitatively similar to those with superpolynomially decaying tails, we show in Appendix~\ref{appendixff} that this conjecture cannot be generalized to such cases.}.
+Ref.~\onlinecite{masaoka2024} mentioned the above works about potential gaplessness for $\beta > \beta_c$ as a consistency check of their conjecture that if a frustration-free Hamiltonian has non-exact ground state degeneracy it must be gapless.

 Furthermore, Ref.~\onlinecite{miyashita1985} conjectured that $\mathcal{L}(\beta > \beta_c)$ might be $1/L^3$ gapless when there are boundary conditions or a torus topology allowing for ``band-like" flat domain walls, due to the presence of a $L^3$ relaxation timescale for these flat domain walls.
 Note that a long timescale does not always imply a corresponding small gap~\cite{haga2021,rakovszky2024}, so even if one has reasonable confidence in the $L^3$ timescale, this does not immediately imply a $1/L^3$ gap.
 This conjecture is corroborated by our second (physicist's) theorem and placed on a more rigorous footing.
 Moreover, our bound does not rely on the Hamiltonian being sign-problem-free (which is necessary for the mapping to a Markov process), indicating that the $1/L^3$ gap appears more generally, beyond the intuition given by the Markov process timescale.